oconnor663/applied_crypto_2021_fall/sha256/readme.md

 languages including Python provide a very similar operation called bit _shifting_, usually written `<<` (left shift) or `>>` (right shift).
-A bit rotation is like bit shift, but instead of "falling off the end" of the number, they rotate around to the other end.
+A bit rotation is like bit shift, but instead of "falling off the end" of the number, the bits rotate around to the other end.
 This is nice for cryptographic functions that need to do a lot of mixing, because it moves bits around without losing any information.
 For example, consider this 32-bit number:

 ```
 00000000000000000000000000001111